mrolims/pynamicalsys/docs/source/quickstart.rst

         \dot{z} &= xy - \beta z.
     \end{align*}

 For this example, we are going to use the same parameters Lorenz used in his original paper in 1963: :math:`\sigma = 10`, :math:`\sigma = 28`, and :math:`\beta = 8/3`.
-The system exhibit chaotic behavior for this set of parameters.
+The system exhibits chaotic behavior for this set of parameters.

 To create the continuous-time dynamical system object, we need to instanciate the :py:class:`ContinuousDynamicalSystem <pynamicalsys.core.continuous_dynamical_systems.ContinuousDynamicalSystem>` class using the `model` parameter, since the Lorenz system is built-in within this class: